 - A thigh wrap can be applied to provide support as the muscle heals.

 Preventing Hamstring Injuries

 - Warm up thoroughly.
-This is probably the most important muscle to warm-up and stretch before a workout.
+This is probably the most important muscle to warm-up before and stretch after a workout.

 - Preforming specific movement prep exercises that activate the glutes and lengthen the hip flexors may help.
 Try these Two Exercises to Prevent Hamstring Injuries

 - Stretching after the workout may be helpful.